dux/node-notify/README.md

 There is no need for a socket connection from a server, clean update interface via HTTP POST.

+It can update specific channel or broadcast on all channels

 ### Steps to make is work

 * install